Lop County: History

 Local inhabitants at Sampul cemetery (Shanpula; سامپۇل / 山普拉) around 14 km where art such as the Sampul tapestry has been found, buried their dead from roughly 217 BCE to 283 CE.
 The analysis of mtDNA haplogroup distribution showed that the Sampula inhabitants had a large mixture of East Asian, West-Asian and European characteristics.
 According to Chengzhi et al. (2007), analysis of maternal mitochondrial DNA of the human remains has revealed genetic affinities at the maternal side to Ossetians and Iranians, an Eastern-Mediterranean paternal lineage.

 Archaeologist Aurel Stein visited Rawak Stupa during his First Central Asian expedition in April 1901.

 Lop County was established in August 1902.

 In May 1956, Abdimit, a Sufi shaykh from Khotan, attempted to incite insurrection in the county which was put down by armed troops and police forces.

 The Sampul tapestry was discovered in Sampul in the mid-1980s.

 Between August 1986 and May 1987, an outbreak of viral hepatitis occurred in Dol (Duolu) township resulting in 9,371 cases of acute hepatitis and 47 deaths.

 In 2004, an official who declined to be identified from the Lop county religious affairs committee told Radio Free Asia that fasting was not allowed during Ramadan, and that high school students in his town would be given candy before they left school at 4:30 p.m..
 The official confirmed reports that Chinese authorities were continuing a program of heavy religious control and censorship.

 On July 11, 2006, the townships of Jiya and Yurungqash (Yulongkashi), then part of Lop County, were transferred to Hotan City.

-According to the World Uyghur Congress, in the lead-up to the 2008 Beijing Olympics, authorities in Lop county forced women to remove head coverings in a stated effort to promote "women for the new era".
+According to the World Uyghur Congress and Radio Free Asia, in the lead-up to the 2008 Beijing Olympics, authorities in Lop county forced women to remove head coverings in a stated effort to promote "women for the new era".